PoisotLab/ms_network_prediction/reviews.md

 flow can be misleading in some scenarios, and very powerful in others.

 > We have now included references to studies that have addressed network
-> flows (Borret et al 2019, Farage et al 2021) within the interaction
+> flows (aiarsa et al., 2019, Borret et al., 2019, Farage et al., 2021,
-> strength section
+> Montoya & Solé 2002) within the 'What about interaction _strength_?' section.

 In addition to interaction strength, weighted networks need to be mentioned somewhere, even if only for completeness.